eliangcs/pystock-crawler/README.rst

 * Python 2.7

 ``pystock-crawler`` is based on Scrapy_, so you will also need to install prerequisites such as lxml_ and libffi_ for Scrapy and its dependencies.
+See `Scrapy's installation guide`_ for more details.

 Install with `virtualenv`_ (recommended)::